Schizophrenia, a form of psychosis, is characterised by distortion to thinking and perception and inappropriate or blunted affect.

 Features that are common to psychoses are:

 Management may include therapies (e.g. cognitive behavioural therapy) and medications (antipsychotics).
-There is an increased risk of suicide and cardiovascular disease.
+There is an increased risk of suicide and cardiovascular disease in patients suffering from schizophrenia.

 In the UK, approximately 0.5%-1% will be diagnosed with a psychotic disorder during their lifetime.